prettierlichess/prettierlichess/README.md

 Check out the community driven theme library [here](https://github.com/algertc/prettierlichess-themes)

 ## Usage and General Info
-*IMPORTANT* Default theme is made to work with Lichess' dark background.

-UPDATE: You can now use your own custom colors with Prettier Lichess!
-Simply click on the extension icon and choose different colors that will change the entire site.

 Lichess is an amazing platform that has more than just the ability to play chess, and all for free.
 Unfortunately I felt like it didn't show this well with it's current design, nor did it show it was a site that resides in 2021.
-Now with Prettier Lichess, Lichess becomes more readable, more discoverable, and prettier!
+Now with Prettier Lichess, Lichess becomes more readable, more discoverable, and prettier (plus customizable colors)!

+## Development workflow

+- Run `npm install` to get all packages
+- Run `npm run watch` to have webpack start watching your files.
+All output files will be built in `./dist`
+- As an alternative, you can use `npm run build` for a one-shot build
+- That's pretty much it :)

 https://prettierlichess.github.io/